10 Facts About The California Kingsnake

 Source: public domain

 California kingsnakes can be seen exploring woodlands curiously, watching rivers flow by, or sitting proudly on a rock.
-If you’re really lucky, you’ll see them duelling in noble combat, as this is a species that practises male ritualised wrestling, which is unexplained, but most likely a scheme to win female attention.
+If you’re really lucky, you’ll see them duelling in noble combat, as this is a species which practises male ritualised wrestling, which is unexplained, but most likely a scheme to win female attention.

-They never bit each other, and after a few minutes, snake B slithered away into the brush.
-It then immediately met snake D, and commenced another brutal wrestling match, where each snake determinedly attempted to raise their head 5-10cm above the other’s, as though this was the mark of victory.
-At one point, a curve-billed thrasher flapped in and started pecking their tails, probably defending nestlings a few metres away, even though the snakes were highly distracted.
-Meanwhile, snake A and C had slithered away together.
-It’s likely that all except C were males, wrestling to establish rights to the female.
+The two snakes never bit each other, and after a few minutes, snake B slithered away into the brush.
+It then immediately met snake D, and commenced another brutal wrestling match, where each snake determinedly attempted to raise its head 5-10cm above the other’s, as though this was the mark of victory.

 10 Other kingsnakes in California